Skip to content

 Number Start End Size Type File system Flags

-1 1049kB 525MB 524MB primary ext4 boot
+1 1049kB 5370MB 5369MB primary ext4

 partitioning new disks

 In the example below, we bought a new disk for our system.
-After the new hardware is properly attached, you can use fdisk and parted to create the necessary partition(s).
+After the new hardware is properly attached, you can use fdisk or parted to create the necessary partition(s).
 This example uses fdisk, but there is nothing wrong with using parted.

 recognising the disk